GrinonBarrett/Taksidos/Optional Rules/Character Creation/Possible Classes/Invoker.md

 • When you would be killed, you may give one final command to your serviles using your reaction.

 ##### The Light
 Your path has been illuminated by some higher power.
-You may do one of the following:
+You gain the following:
 • As an action, you may target a fiend or ephemeral creature which can perceive you and which you can perceive.
 Perform an opposed [Will] check.
 If you have a success, it is dazed until the end of the next round.
 If you have a critical success, it is vulnerable during this time.
 • As a reaction whenever a creature within a number of yards equal to your level performs a save, you may take on a point of spell sickness.
 If you do, that creature gains a bonus to the save equal to your conjury minus the number of your entreated serviles.
 ##### Greater Dominion of The Light